Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Abstract

 \section{Abstract}

-We investigate the role of constraints in the computational complexity of min-max optimization.
-The work of \citet*{daskalakis2021complexity} was the first to study min-max optimization through the lens of computational complexity, showing that min-max problems with nonconvex-nonconcave objectives are \PPAD-hard.
-However, their proof hinges on the presence of joint constraints between the maximizing and minimizing players.
-The main goal of this paper is to understand the role of these constraints in min-max optimization.
-The first contribution of this paper is a fundamentally new proof of their main result, which improves it in multiple directions: it holds for degree $2$ polynomials, it is essentially tight in the parameters, and it is much simpler than previous approaches, clearly highlighting the role of constraints in the hardness of the problem.
-Second, we show that with general constraints (\textit{i.e.},~the min player and max player have different constraints), even convex-concave min-max optimization becomes \textsc{PPAD}-hard.
+We investigate the computational complexity of min-max optimization under coupled constraints.
+The work of \citet*{daskalakis2021complexity} was the first to study min-max optimization through the lens of computational complexity, showing that min-max problems with nonconvex-nonconcave objectives are \PPAD-hard under coupled constraints.
+By carefully exploiting the coupled constraints rather than the structure of the objective function, we are able to significantly simplify and strengthen the proof of the hardness result.
+More precisely, the first contribution of this paper is a fundamentally new proof of their main result, which improves it in multiple directions: it holds for degree-$2$ polynomials which are quadratic-linear, it improves the dependence on the parameters of the problem (also yielding constant inapproximability for gradient descent-ascent in $\ell_\infty$-norm), and it is much simpler than previous approaches.
+Second, we show that with general constraints (\textit{i.e.},~the min player and max player have different constraints), even convex-concave (bilinear) min-max optimization becomes \textsc{PPAD}-hard.
 Along the way, we also provide \textsc{PPAD}-membership of a general problem related to quasi-variational inequalities, which has applications beyond our problem.